 Objective-C is an object-oriented, general-purpose programming language that adds additional functionality to C. It is considered a superset of the programming language C, but in practice, Objective-C is not bound to any specific platform, operating system, or computing device.

-Most famously, Objective-C has been used by Apple to develop the operating system macOS.
+Most famously, Objective-C has been used by Apple to develop macOS.
 In addition to that, Objective-C has been the main language for developing iOS apps via its two main APIs: Cocoa and Cocoa Touch.
-With the introduction of Swift in 2014 however, Objective-C has slowly fallen out of favor among developers who might want a more contemporary approach in developing modern-day, robust applications.
+With the introduction of Swift in 2014, however, Objective-C has slowly fallen out of favor among developers who might want a more contemporary approach in developing modern-day, robust applications.

-Objective-C is useful for a great number of things.
+Objective-C is useful for a wide range of tasks.
 For one, it’s excellent for the management of memory in your apps.
 Certain compilers are able to convert your Objective-C code into a so-called static code analysis, which can then be used by the language itself to sift through (and retain) any useful information and garbage the rest of it.

 Today, Objective-C is in a competition against Swift.
-There is an ongoing debate about which language is the superior one.
+There is an ongoing debate about which language is superior.
 Let’s consider their differences first to get a better grasp of the way how they’re meant to be used later.

 Objective-C VS Swift

-As I stated above, Objective-C heavily relies on the object-oriented coding paradigm.
-The reason is, OOP allows you to deconstruct complex software logic into smaller chunks of code for easier development and maintenance of any given project.
+As I stated above, Objective-C relies heavily on the object-oriented programming paradigm.
+The reason is that OOP allows you to deconstruct complex software logic into smaller chunks of code for easier development and maintenance of any given project.

 The smaller chunks, in this case, are objects.
-Each of the objects performs a vital function on its own and it coordinates with other objects to make your application work as intended.
+Each object performs a vital function on its own and coordinates with other objects to make your application work as intended.

-The following table might shed more light on the most important differences between Objective-C and Swift.
+The following table may shed more light on the key differences between Objective-C and Swift.

-Clearly, Swift is the more optimal language for iOS development.
+Clearly, Swift is the optimal language for iOS development.
 It’s faster, safer, more reliable, and more intuitive.
-In addition, it also features Objective-C interoperability, which means that Swift code can exist side-by-side with Objective-C components.
+In addition, it features Objective-C interoperability, meaning that Swift code can coexist with Objective-C components.

 Finally, using Swift will enable you to work with Objective-C APIs likewise.